pratyaypandey/urdfix/README.md

 # 🦾 URDFix

-A fast, Rust-powered CLI tool for cleaning, formatting, and repairing URDF (Unified Robot Description Format) files.
+A blazingly fast, Rust-powered CLI tool for cleaning, formatting, and repairing URDF (Unified Robot Description Format) files.

 ## What is URDFix?